skleanthous/SuperSimple.Spreadsheets/README.md

 1. Description
 --------------

 This is a library to make writing spreadsheets using the OpenXML SDK 2.5 as easy as possible.
-I did not set to create this project (and nuget package details soon) due to vanity or to learn OpenXML.
+I did not set to create this project (and nuget package, see installation) due to vanity or to learn OpenXML.
 Rather, two years ago when I first started to had to read and write spreadsheet files, there was no free and open source project to do this in a simple way.

 The goal is to allow people to shift focus away from working with spreadsheets, lift the impediment to learn libraries to read and save spreadsheets, and cut down the time needed to start working with spreadsheets to a minimum.